Integration

 4.1 - Kubernetes Admission Controller

-For installation see - Kubernetes Installation
+For installation instructions see - Kubernetes Installation

 Anchore Enterprise can be integrated with Kubernetes to ensure that only certified images are started within a Kubernetes POD.